prachet283/ML-Project-9-Heart-Disease-Prediction-WebApp/README.md

 # Contributing
 Contributions are welcome!
 Please fork this repository and create a pull request with your changes.
 Ensure your code follows the project's coding standards and include relevant tests.

+# Deployment
+The application is deployed using Streamlit.
+You can access it here = https://ml-project-2-diabetespredictionwebapp-44rgkbp7odkbzjcmyl94ki.streamlit.app/

 # Contact
 If you have any questions or suggestions, feel free to contact me at prachetpandav283@gmail.com .